 - Possibly justified since she IS an energy-channeling metahuman.

-- Played straight in a non-typical manner when Iroh gets struck by natural lightning.
-He isn't injured by it (managing to use his technique to redirect lightning), but nevertheless ends up with the usual charring and hair on end.
+- In a first season episode, Iroh gets struck by natural lightning.
+He isn't injured by it (managing to use his technique to redirect lightning), but nevertheless ends up with the usual comedic charring and hair on end.

 - Happens to Fry on Futurama in the episode the Luck of the Fryrish while he attempts to retrieve a horse racing ticket from some electrical wires while using a conducting rake.